 Everyone in Minnesota has a moose story!
 But moose numbers in northern Minnesota are rapidly declining.
 The state has lost almost 50% of its moose since 2006.
-The Minnesota Zoo is conducting research with the University of Minnesota, Duluth, and other partners to help save Minnesota’s wild moose.
-The research addresses the following questions:
+The Minnesota Zoo is working with the University of Minnesota, Duluth, the Minnesota Department of Natural Resources, and other partners to better understand the reasons behind moose decline and what we can do to ensure their future survival.
+Research has addressed the following questions:

 Wolves are the major predator of white-tailed deer and moose in Minnesota.
 They have been hunting moose for thousands of years and they are an important part of the ecosystem.
 As scientists seek to understand the moose decline in Minnesota, it is important to study all major sources of moose mortality – including predation.